 How are we to understand the decline in value added in agriculture even before the crisis?
 The answer largely lies in the role of subsidies.
 Originally, CAP subsidies were predominantly traditional production-oriented instruments, such as direct payments in support of specific products.
 Over time, however, the share of subsidies on products decreased, and other types of subsidies were introduced (e.g. payments to support converting to organic methods).
-In addition, after the 2003 CAP reform, direct aid was largely 'decoupled' from production: production-based payments were replaced by production entitlements, conditional on maintaining land in good agricultural and environmental stead.16 This decoupling of subsidies from production incentives, effectively encouraging the abandonment of agricultural production.
+In addition, after the 2003 CAP reform, direct aid was largely 'decoupled' from production: production-based payments were replaced by production entitlements, conditional on maintaining land in good agricultural and environmental stead.
+16 This decoupling of subsidies from production accelerated the ongoing downward trend in agricultural output as it reduced production incentives, effectively encouraging the abandonment of agricultural production.

-^t We define the food trade balance as the difference between food exports and imports divided by the country's GDP.
+We define the food trade balance as the difference between food exports and imports divided by the country's GDP.